 Infants who suffer either type of stroke can also suffer seizures, causing them to suffer worse brain injury.

-If your child has suffered a pediatric stroke and you believe a medical professional or facility should be held liable, it in important you call our Miami birth injury lawyers at Freidin Brown, P.A. right away.
+If your child has suffered a pediatric stroke and you believe a medical professional or facility should be held liable, it in important you call our Florida birth injury lawyers at Freidin Brown, P.A. right away.

 Symptoms of a Pediatric Stroke

 There are many signs of a stroke.
 While much of these signs can be detected through EEG (Electroencephalography) activity, other symptoms and signs include: